juxor/afaq/markdown/arlinks.md

 And why not?

-and Links for the Worker and Student
+Links for the Worker and Student

 Has links to and information about many left-wing and capitalist stuff.
 Also has a nice little section on anarchism.
 Worth looking at.